lesion/gancio/docs/install/nominatim.md

 "A minimum of 2GB of RAM is required or installation will fail.
 For a full planet import 128GB of RAM or more are strongly recommended.
 Do not report out of memory problems if you have less than 64GB RAM."

 ### Planet mirrors
-There is a list of planet mirror at [https://wiki.openstreetmap.org/wiki/Planet.osm#Planet.osm_mirrors](https://wiki.openstreetmap.org/wiki/Planet.osm#Planet.osm_mirrors)
+There is a list of planet mirrors at [https://wiki.openstreetmap.org/wiki/Planet.osm#Planet.osm_mirrors](https://wiki.openstreetmap.org/wiki/Planet.osm#Planet.osm_mirrors)
 There you can also find `Country and area extracts`, divided by `Worldwide extract sources` and `Regional extract sources`

 ### Download an extract
-For Nominatim to work, you will needs to import files in [PBF Format](https://wiki.openstreetmap.org/wiki/PBF_Format) in the PostGis database.
+For Nominatim to work, you need to import files in [PBF Format](https://wiki.openstreetmap.org/wiki/PBF_Format) in the PostGis database.
 Those files have extension `*.osm.pbf`.

 Some of these mirrors provide also incremental updates via [OsmChange](https://wiki.openstreetmap.org/wiki/OsmChange), for example:
-- Provides updates but with a lower detail
+- These provide updates but with a lower detail
 [https://download.geofabrik.de/europe/italy/nord-ovest-updates/nord-ovest-latest.osm.pbf](http://download.geofabrik.de/europe/italy/nord-ovest-latest.osm.pbf)
 [https://download.geofabrik.de/europe/italy/nord-ovest-updates/](https://download.geofabrik.de/europe/italy/nord-ovest-updates/)
-- Does not provide updates but as higher level of detail
+- This doesn't provide updates but has an higher level of detail
 [https://osmit-estratti-test.wmcloud.org/dati/poly/province/pbf/015_Milano_poly.osm.pbf](https://osmit-estratti-test.wmcloud.org/dati/poly/province/pbf/015_Milano_poly.osm.pbf)

-Needs to host multiple areas?
+Do you need to host multiple areas?
 Checkout [Osmium](https://osmcode.org/osmium-tool/manual.html), to merge multiple PBF files into one.

 ---

 ## Install on Debian
-There is a [detailed documentaion](https://nominatim.org/release-docs/latest/appendix/Install-on-Ubuntu-22/) for installing nominatim on `Ubuntu 22` that should be valid also to install on `Debian`.
+There is a [detailed documentation](https://nominatim.org/release-docs/latest/appendix/Install-on-Ubuntu-22/) for installing nominatim on `Ubuntu 22` that should be valid also to install on `Debian`.

 ### Setup
 [https://nominatim.org/release-docs/latest/appendix/Install-on-Ubuntu-22/#installing-the-required-software](https://nominatim.org/release-docs/latest/appendix/Install-on-Ubuntu-22/#installing-the-required-software)